 Impacts Near LAX:

-Aviation Boulevard: One lane will be closed in each direction between Century Boulevard and Arbor Vitae Street starting later this month for Cast-In-Drilled-Hole (foundation) work for the Intermodal Transportation Facility-East.
+Aviation Boulevard: One lane is closed in each direction between Century Boulevard and Arbor Vitae Street to facilitate APM construction.
 One through lane will remain open in each direction during the day, but nightly full closures may occur to complete utility work.

 Streets surrounding LAX: Intermittent, short-term lane closures may take place as needed on streets in the LAX area.
 Streets include Century Boulevard, 96th and 98th Streets, Airport Boulevard, Westchester Parkway/Arbor Vitae Street, and Aviation Boulevard.
 At least one through lane of traffic will be maintained at all times and access to businesses will be maintained.

 World Way West: Lanes will be reduced nightly for utility installation.
 With the Midfield Satellite Concourse's change to an airside project, World Way West is closed east of Coast Guard Road.